 Admittedly, I do feel a little stupid at times.
-After all, it isn’t easy churning out blog post after blog post every 2 to 3 days, come hell or highwater.
+After all, it isn’t easy churning out blog post after blog post every couple of days or so, come hell or high water.

 Comments are not that visible on blogs.
 Responses often lag compared to the “real time” action on the newer networks.
 What’s more, you can’t “like” a comment on a blog (well at least those on older platforms).

 Social networks like Facebook, Flickr, Google + and Instagram are also superior to blogs for photographs.
 With their ability to push pictures right up front, these networks are a boon for photography enthusiasts (which is like almost.. err.. everybody).